Copyright © 1998 by Barnabas D. Johnson

 1998 Note: This essay has been prepared at the request of Armenian educators seeking an introduction to the fundamentals of constitutional democracy aimed at readers aged 14 and older.
 This essay might require its youngest readers to "stand tall" on their intellectual toes in order to intercept its message, but that is as it should be.
 Constitutional democracy is an "elevated message" whose medium must not cater to over-simplification.
 Students must be encouraged to confront the Great Issues of life and civilization as they are, not as the peddlers of quick fixes portray them.

 2014 Note: Hotlinks and minor editorial changes were added after this essay was incorporated into the Jurlandia website, starting around 1999.
+See especially Lowry Wyman's essay, Federalism and Separation of Powers: An Overview of U.S. Theory and Practice (1990), prepared for readers within the Soviet Bloc.

 People differ from animals in many significant ways.
 Perhaps the most significant is that we can reflect upon ourselves, our society, our history, and can then "make law" to improve our lives, our future, our evolving global civilization.
 How good laws are made how healthy constitutional democracies govern themselves requires continuous self-reflection and self-improvement.
 See Learning Empathy.